Peugeot 305: Production

+The vehicle stayed in production on Yǔtián assembly lines in Dacun, Taiwan until 1993.
+It received in this country a facelift during 1990.
+In Taiwan, the 305 was often marketed under more evocative names, such as Flying Fish (305 GTX) or Skipper (305 SR and GL).

 Body design

 The body was done by Italian stylist Pininfarina and was completely new.
 It was all-steel monocoque which strongly resembled the BMW 3 Series of the time.
 The design is based on Peugeot's 'VSS' prototype safety vehicle, which Peugeot created to improve car safety.
 This meant that the car had front and rear crumple zones, side impact protection, a protected fuel tank and bolt-on front wings.
 Three bodystyles were available, consisting of a conventional three-box four-door sedan, a five-door station wagon, and a three-door panel van.

 VERA

 A series of aerodynamic research studies called VERA (Véhicule Économe de Recherche Appliquée, "applied research in economical vehicles") was also begun in 1981.
 The first model was a petrol-engined version (VERA 01) with a 63 hp-metric engine, topping out at 155 km/h.
 The cars were significantly lightened; the VERA 02 went from 925 to 750 kg and made more aerodynamic.
 A large rear wing, skirts covering parts of the rear wheels, and deeply scalloped sections behind the front wheels were all noticeable.
 The Cx was reduced from 0.44 to 0.319, helping lower fuel consumption between 33 and 38 percent.
 At the 1982 Geneva Salon the VERA 02, with a 1362 cc turbodiesel, was shown, and the more radical VERA Plus followed later in 1982 - this was no more than a thinly veiled Peugeot 309 prototype.